topwaye/morse/README.md

 }

-/* All CPUs together, only one goes through the same one page */
+/* all CPUs together, only one goes through the same one page */

 start_working: